MapsPeople/docs/src/android/v3/guides/directions/directions-service.md

   order: 10
 ---

 The class `MPRoutingProvider` is used to request routes from one point to another.
-The minimal required input to receive a route is an `origin` and a `destination`.
+The minimum required input to receive a route is an `origin` and a `destination`.
 This example shows how to setup and execute a query for a Route:

 <mi-tabs>